 Record lows.

-Same thing with Al Gore, when he goes in to make a speech in global warming, record lows take place.
+When he goes in and make a speech in global warming, record lows take place.

-Sometimes bad weather would go along with it.
+Sometimes bad weather goes along with it.

-I first heard of this from some friends last week or the week before, and it is a bunch of people who just can't seem to find a home either on the left or on the right.
+And it is a bunch of people who just can't seem to find a home either on the left or on the right.

 That's who it really is.

-No labels, and it this it is what it sounds like.
+And it is what it sounds like.

 The founders have a different game going here.

-They've been drummed out of it, or they've drummed themselves out of it.
+They've been drummed out of it or they've drummed themselves out of it.

-They don't they want an active executive.
+They want an active executive.

 They just want it done smarter.